bihealth/sodar-server/docs_manual/source/app_landingzones_create.rst

 zone creation process and redirect you to the landing zone list, where you can see the zone status and move further with file uploads.

+Landing Zone Update
+^^^^^^^^^^^^^^^^^^^

+Landing zones can be updated by clicking the :guilabel:`Update Zone` button on the dropdown menu on the right hand side of the zone list.
+This opens up the same form as in the creation process, with the fields pre-filled with the current values.
+Currently the only field that can be updated is the description.
+Once you have made your changes, click :guilabel:`Update` to save the changes.

 The next sections will provide instructions on browsing your landing zones and how to proceed with your file uploads.